Updated on January 8, 2025

 • Lying about Ambien use

-• Letting personal and professional obligations fall to the wayside
+• Letting personal and professional obligations fall by the wayside

 • Experiencing overwhelming urges to use sedatives